 Hibiscus flowers really come to life when used as a dessert or cocktail ingredient.
 Infuse in boiling water or sugar syrup, discard the flowers, and use the perfumed liquid in sorbets, jellies, or mixed with sparkling wine for summery, floral fizzes.

 Ingredients: dried hibiscus flowers.
-May contain traces of peanuts.
+Allergy Advice: May contain traces of peanuts.

 These summary details have been prepared for information purposes only, and are designed to enhance your shopping experience on the Sous Chef website.
 While we have taken care in preparing this summary and believe it is accurate, it is not a substitute for your reading the product packaging and label prior to use.
 You should note that products and their ingredients are subject to change.